 Katy Car Accident Lawyer

-Katy is the beating heart of the Texas energy corridor, and, more than that – home to the biggest car wash in the world.
-(With a highway that big, we need a Buc-ee’s that big!)
+Katy is the beating heart of the Texas energy corridor, but did you know it also boasts the biggest car wash in the world?
+(And with a highway that big, we need a Buc-ee’s that big too!)
 Between the Katy Mills outlet malls, the new Legacy Stadium, and great restaurants and shopping, we never run out of things to do in Katy.

-If you’ve found our website – you may have been in an accident yourself.
-You may be injured, you may have questions about “what to do next,” and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question or get more information.
+If you’ve found our website, you may have been in an accident yourself.
+You may be injured, you may have questions about what to do next, and you may not even know where to start.
+We’re here for you, and we’re proud to offer advice and free consultations 24 hours a day, 7 days a week.
+Call now at 800-898-4877, or click HERE to send us a question or get more information.

 Katy Car Accident Statistics

 You can’t control when or where a traffic accident will take place.
-You don’t need to drive on Interstate 45—accidents take place at any time or place, on any road.
-Whether you’re on a major route like I-10 or a side road like Blue Water Bay Drive, accidents are always possible.
+You don’t need to be speeding down Interstate 45—accidents can happen at any time or place, on any road.
+Whether you’re on a major route like I-10 or a side street like Blue Water Bay Drive, accidents are always possible.

 The Roads Are Growing More Dangerous—Even in Katy